 There have been several buildings on this site, including a half-timbered building used as the poor house, which became redundant in the 1830s.
-The first National schoolhouse was built on the site about 1840 and this was replaced by the present building in 1868.
+The first National schoolhouse was Fourtuant in the Fosts, the instruction school house was built on the site about 1840 and this was replaced by the present building in 1868.
 The building became inadequate by the early twentieth century and a new Northolt Primary School was built in West End Lane in 1907.
 Since 1927 the building has been the Memorial Hall, run by the Northolt War Memorial Hall and Village Green Trust.

-WILLOW COTTAGES
+🔟 WILLOW COTTAGES 💧